JvanKatwijk/qt-1090/README.md

 	CONFIG  += sdrplay
 	CONFIG  += dabstick
+	CONFIG  += hackrf

+Note that the software loads - in run time - the support library for the selected device.
+So, even if you do not have a device installed, you can select it for inclusion in the configuration.

+The steps to create an executable are

 * qmake-qt5
 * make

 the created qt-1090 executable is in ./linux-bin

-NOTE THAT THE CMAKE ROUTE IS OUTDATED.
+NOTE THAT THE CMAKE ROUTE IS OUTDATED AND DOES NOT WORK YET

 ---------------------------------------------------------------------------
 Devices
 ---------------------------------------------------------------------------

-Support can be configured for either or both the SDRplay or RTLSDR based devices.
-If both devices are configured, the software will attempt to open the SDRplay, if that fails, an attempt is made to open an RTLSDR based device.
-If that fails, a default device - doing nothing - is selected.
+Support can be configured for SDRplay, RTLSDR based devices and  the hackrf one.
+If all devices are configured, the software will first attempt to open the SDRplay, if that fails, an attempt is made to open  the hackRF device, and if that fails an RTLSDR based device.
+If that fails, it is assumed that - since no devices are apparently connected - you want to read in a file, and a file selector will show.

 ---------------------------------------------------------------------------
 Normal usage